rust-lang/rfcs/text/0000-array_vec.md

 ### Additional complexity

-New and existing users are likely to find it difficult to differentiate the purpose of each vector type, especially people that don't have a theoretical background in memory management.
+New and existing users are likely to find it difficult to differentiate the purpose of each vector type, especially those that don't have a theoretical background in memory management.
+This can be mitigated by providing coherent docs in `ArrayVec`.

 ### The current ecosystem is fine

-`ArrayVec` might be an overkill in certain situations.
-If someone wants to use stack memory in a specific application, then it is just a matter of grabbing the appropriated crate.
+`ArrayVec` is arguably not needed in `core`, as there are a handful of existing crates to handle the problem.
+However, being available in `core` will add the possiblity of Rust using the feature, which otherwise wouldn't be an option.

 # Prior art
 [prior-art]: #prior-art

 These are the most known structures:

- * `arrayvec::ArrayVec`: Uses declarative macros and an `Array` trait for implementations but lacks support for arbitrary sizes.
+- `arrayvec::ArrayVec`: Uses declarative macros and an `Array` trait for implementations but lacks support for arbitrary sizes.
- * `heapless::Vec`: With the usage of `typenum`, can support arbitrary sizes without a nightly compiler.
+- `heapless::Vec`: With the usage of `typenum`, can support arbitrary sizes without a nightly compiler.
- * `staticvec::StaticVec`: Uses unstable constant generics for arrays of arbitrary sizes.
+- `staticvec::StaticVec`: Uses unstable constant generics for arrays of arbitrary sizes.
- * `tinyvec::ArrayVec`: Supports fixed and arbitrary (unstable feature) sizes but requires `T: Default` for security reasons.
+-  `tinyvec::ArrayVec`: Supports fixed and arbitrary (unstable feature) sizes but requires `T: Default` to avoid unsafe `MaybeUninit`.

 As seen, there isn't an implementation that stands out among the others because all of them roughly share the same purpose and functionality.
 Noteworthy is the